LtqxWYEG/ShitStuckToYourMouse/README.md

 (_/               (_/                  (_/       )   /             (_/   '
                                                 (__ /
 ```
 Yea boy!
-It's the 00s again!
+You like the 00s?
+Radical!
 Get some _*very elegant*_ shit stuck to your mouse - *like ppl did in the early 00s!
 Yay!!* Waste some CPU-cycles with nice visuals! ...
 The 00s!!
 Who cares about 5% CPU!
 Sense?
 00!
 Get this shit stuck to your mouse cursor!
 Now!
 NOW!

 Draws a very nice looking sparkle/glitter/smoke/fire effect following/on your mouse.
 Can also draw mouse-cursor-following text, CPU and RAM usage, pictures or a clock with milliseconds - for when you really need to keep an eye on the time.